AdobeDocs/experience-manager-learn.en/help/forms/zipping-form-attachments/custom-process-step.md

 # Custom Process Step

 A custom process step was implemented to create the zip file containing the form attachments.
-IF you are not familiar with creating OSGi bundle, please [follow these instructions](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.html?lang=en)
+If you are not familiar with creating OSGi bundle, please [follow these instructions](https://experienceleague.adobe.com/docs/experience-manager-learn/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.html?lang=en)

 The code in the custom process step does the following